satrop/Single_Price_Grid_Component/README.md

 ### What I learned

-Not to much to talk about on this.
-Did this mini project to remind myself how to use the Grid as I don't get to us it much/at all in my daily work.
-I was keep to practice the placement of columns using the `grid-column`.
+Not too much to talk about on this.
+Did this mini project to remind me how to use the Grid as I don't get to us it much/at all in my daily work.
+I kept practicing the placement of columns using the `grid-column`.

 ```scss
 .card {